Markov Decision Processes under External Temporal Processes: Preliminaries and Notation

-where the expectation is over the states and actions in the agent's trajectory due to the stochasticity of the environment and possibly the policy itself.
-A policy $\pi^*$ that achieves the optimal value is called an optimal policy, and its corresponding value function $V^{\pi^*}$ is denoted as $V^*$.
+the expected sum of discounted rewards obtained by an agent when it starts from a state $s$ and follows a policy $\pi$ resulting in a trajectory of states $s_0 = s, s_1, s_2, \dots$ by taking actions $a_0, a_1, a_2, \dots$.
+The expectation is over the states and actions in the agent's trajectory owing to the stochasticity of the environment and possibly the policy itself.

-A measurable function $v: S \rightarrow \R$ is said to be a solution to the Bellman optimality equation if it satisfies $v = \T v$, where $\T$ is the optimal Bellman operator defined as
+Let $\pi^*$ be an optimal policy that achieves a corresponding value function $V^{\pi^*}$, denoted $V^*$.
+A measurable function $v: \S \rightarrow \R$ is said to be a solution to the Bellman optimality equation if it satisfies $v = \T v$, where $\T$ is the optimal Bellman operator defined as

 A function that satisfies the optimal Bellman equation is a fixed point of the operator $\T$.
-Under suitable regularity conditions on the rewards and transition kernel, the optimal value function $V^*$ satisfies this equation.
-Suppose the reward function $r$ is upper semi-continuous, bounded, and sup-compact, and the transition kernel $Q$ is strongly continuous, i.e., the function $v(s, a) = \E_{s' \sim Q (. | s,a)} [v(s')]$ is continuous and bounded for every measurable bounded function $v$ on $S$.
-Then, there exists a unique optimal policy $\pi^*$ whose value function $V^*$ is the solution of the Bellman optimality equation (Theorem 4.2.3 of \cite{Hernandez2012DiscreteTimeMCPs}).
+Under suitable regularity conditions on the rewards and transition kernel, the optimal value function $V^*$ satisfies~\eqref{eqn:nonstationary_bellman}.

+In this paper, we have considered the setting where the agent received ``rewards'' from the environment, defined by the reward function $r: \S \times \A \rightarrow \R $, and its goal is to maximize the expected returns obtained.
+Equivalently, many studies consider an agent incurring ``costs'', defined by an analogous cost function $c: \S \times \A \rightarrow \R$.
+In this case, the objective of the agent is to minimize the expected discounted sum of the costs incurred; thus, the Bellman operator is defined as the minimization of the right-hand side in ~\eqref{eqn:nonstationary_bellman}.

+For this cost setting, under the assumptions of (i) the one-stage cost $c$ is lower semi-continuous, non-negative, and inf-compact on $\S \times \A$, (ii) $Q$ is strongly continuous, and (iii) there exists a policy $\pi$ such that $V^\pi(s) < \infty$ for all $s \in \S$, one can establish the existence and uniqueness of the optimal policy and value function, given by the following result. \begin{theorem}[Theorem 4.2.3 of \cite{Hernandez:2012:DiscreteTimeMCPs}] If the above two assumptions hold, then: \begin{enumerate} \item The optimal value function $V^*$ is the pointwise minimal solution to the above Bellman equation.
+If $u(.)$ is any other solution to the above equation, then $u(.) \geq V^*(.)$. \item There exists a function $\pi^* : \S \rightarrow \A$ such that $\pi^*(s) \in \A$ attains the minimum in the Bellman equation, i.e.,

+The deterministic stationary policy $\pi^*$ is optimal.
+Conversely, any deterministic stationary policy that is optimal satisfies the above equation. \item If an optimal policy exists, then there exists one that is deterministic and stationary. \end{enumerate} \end{theorem}